powerdistribution/powerdistribution.github.io/calculators/OpenETran.md

 [IEEE PES Lightning Performance of Overhead Lines Working Group](http://www.ewh.ieee.org/soc/pes/lpdl/).
 Currently, you can include all features of OpenETran.
 For some features, you may have to enter the raw input codes into the appropriate location in the Advanced tab.
-This app does not (yet) do any shielding or other electrogeometric model calculations.

 Modify the input tables by double-clicking (or press F2).
 On most of the tables, you can add or delete rows with the context menu (right